Gingarte Capoera Chicago

 Our company

 Founded in 1991, Gingarte Capoeira has grown into a thriving community of over 100 students and performers, many of whom have been with the school for over a decade.
-The focal point of our activity is at the Gingarte Academy located at 2056 West 18th Street in the Pilsen neighborhood of Chicago.
+The focal point of our activity is at the Gingarte Academy located at 1501 W Chicago Street in Chicago.
 The Gingarte Academy offers a diverse range of classes focusing on Brazilian culture including capoeira, dance, music, and Portuguese language.

 Gingarte Capoeira is also well-known as a performance group throughout Chicago and the surrounding area for our lively shows and demonstrations of capoeira and African-Brazilian cultural dances.